kanishkegb/kanishkegb.github.io/_posts/2013-10-12-spider-cam.md

 image: assets/images/posts/spidercam/skycam.jpg
 ---

-As a third year undegrad student of the Mechanical Engineering Department at the University of Peradeniya, we are required to an individual project.
+As a third year undergrad student of the Mechanical Engineering Department at the University of Peradeniya, we are required to an individual project.
 I chose to model, simulate, and design a controller for the Spider Cam system.

 The Spider Cam system is a cable-suspended overhead camera which is installed on venues such as sports arena.